mgkgng/42NiceLogtimeRankings2022/README.md

         allCampusUsers = allCampusUsers.concat(apiData);

 2. To protect the privacy of students, the script masks the login IDs of all students except for the first two characters.
-If you want to see the full login IDs, you can change this line of code:
+If you want to see the full login IDs, you can change this line of code (line 29):

         let loginStr = formatLogin(data.login, true).padEnd(12, ' ');